 Kidney disease education

-Medicare covers up to 6 sessions of kidney disease education services if you have Stage IV chronic kidney disease Stage IV chronic kidney disease that will usually require dialysis or a kidney transplant.
-Medicare covers this if your doctor or other health care provider refers you for the service and when you get the service from a doctor, certain qualified non-doctor providers, or certain rural providers.
+Medicare covers up to 6 sessions of kidney disease education services if you have Stage 4 chronic kidney disease that usually requires dialysis or a kidney transplant.
+Medicare covers this if your doctor or other qualified health care provider refers you for the service, and you get the service from a doctor, certain qualified non-doctor providers, or certain rural providers.

 Your costs in Original Medicare